Kaiserstuhl (Baden-Württemberg): General

 The Kaiserstuhl is one of the warmest regions in Germany.
+The climate in the area is a continentalized form of the mediterranean climate (Köppen climate classification: Csa).
+This is unique at 48° north latitude.
 Its location in the southwestern corner of Germany and the protection of the mountains give it a warm microclimate, which is influenced mostly by air from the western Mediterranean Sea blowing through the Burgundian Gate.
 Atlantic air masses can raise the temperatures especially in winter as well, while the surrounding mountains are able to hold most of the precipitation away from Kaiserstuhl.
 This is why the Region features nearly 2,100 sunshine hours and only around 500 milliliters of precipitation a year, while the nearby Black Forest has levels up to 2,000 milliliters a year.

 Winters are short and mild, although light night frost can occur especially in January.
 Days are mostly cool to mild with changeable weather and, in the recent years, with a tendency to more precipitation during this period.
 Snow is very rare and concentrates mostly on the higher regions if it occurs.

 Spring starts generally in February and is characterized by the almond flowering trees, which are typical for the region.
 The time between February and May counts many days exceeding 20 °C and therefore counts as one of the warmest and sunniest spring climates in the country.

 Summers (June to September) can be very hot and with temperatures often exceeding the 35 °C during midsummer.
 Because of its loess covered volcanic soils and the climatic situation, it is an internationally renowned wine-producing region.
-Since the last decades, there is a tendency to very little precipitation during the summer months.
+In recent decades, there has been a tendency to very low precipitation during the summer months.

 Autumn starts warm to still hot in September and cools down to around 10–12 C by November on average.
 As the rest of the year, the southern location and direct Mediterranean influence can make autumns warm and pleasant with temperatures up to 30 °C even in the second half of October, which is very rare in other parts of Germany.

 Besides the wine, the mild climate enables the wild cultivation of other sensitive fruits and vegetables like kaki, olive trees, fig trees, and banana plants.
 The region is also known for its wild growing cactus on old lava stones in the slopes of the Kaiserstuhl.